 By this morning, Justin and I were looking for something besides the typical foods of the hotel continental breakfasts.
 So we walked next door to Bearclaw Bakery and got some cinnamon rolls to go that we split with the boys.
 The wait to eat breakfast there was over 20 minutes so we just grabbed those from the baked goods rather than getting a full meal.
 Both of the boys also enjoyed the larger variety of cereal that was available at this hotel.

 My dad was wanting a break that day, and both of the boys were complaining that their legs hurt so Justin stayed with them.
 My mom and I went together into Yellowstone to look for animals and we wanted to drive over to Mammoth Springs.
 We never had any lunch, but did stop at one of the convenience stores in the park and grabbed a bag of Doritos.
 We were obviously hungrier than we thought because we polished off the entire bag.
 I guess that was our lunch!

 For dinner, we were looking online for ideas and I found the Miner’s Saloon which served wings and pizza and similar foods.
-We decided that every pizza place we went has been the best food, so more pizza it is!
+We decided that every pizza place we went to has been the best food, so more pizza it is!
 They had a large variety of pizzas, so we got their biggest, which is a 20″ pizza, with half only cheese and the other half their “redneck pizza.”
-The slices were big, and R refused to have his cut up, so I taught him how to fold a piece of pizza to eat it easier.
+The slices were big, and Ryan refused to have his cut up.
+So I taught him how to fold a piece of pizza to eat it easier.